Coder-Pham/CompressedCrack/Readme.md

 # About the project
 This tool is made to test my programming skill.
 You may found it quiet easy and interesting for you to code the same.
 But Hey, I code it just for fun.
 I'm still working on this project because it's not fully-equiped.
-I tend to change it from Python2 to Python3, because Python3 has more library working on Compressed, so maybe I can crack .rar or .tar files too.
+I tend to change it from Python2 to Python3, because Python3 has more library working on Compressed, so maybe I can crack .tar files too.

 If you have any suggestion about this project, please tell me, maybe we can develop it together.
 # Prerequisites
 To run this quickstart, you’ll need:

 <ul>
-<li> Python 2 or greater.
+<li> Python 2.7.14 or greater.
 <li> The pip package management tool.
 <li> A good knowlegde about Powershell or Bash.
 </ul>